 The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
-Accordingly, certain costs which cannot directly be charged to specific programs and activities have been allocated based on CFCs' cost allocation plan approved by the Texas Department of State Health Services.
+Accordingly, certain costs which cannot directly be charged to specific programs and activities have been allocated based on CFCs' cost allocation plan.